Sebastián Gómez (Colombian footballer)

-Sebastián Gómez Londoño (born 3 June 1996) is a Colombian footballer who plays as a midfielder for Campeonato Brasileiro Série B club Coritiba and the Colombia national team.
+Sebastián Gómez Londoño (born 3 June 1996) is a Colombian footballer who plays as a midfielder for Campeonato Brasileiro Série A club Coritiba and the Colombia national team.

 Club career

 Atlético Nacional

 Born in Girardota, Gómez was an Atlético Nacional youth graduate.
 In 2016, he was loaned to Categoría Primera B side Leones, helping in their promotion to the Categoría Primera A in 2017.

 Gómez returned from loan to Atlético Nacional in November 2018.
 He became team captain in 2022.

 Coritiba

 On 1 August 2023, Gómez signed a three-and-a-half-year contract with Campeonato Brasileiro Série A side Coritiba.